knrt10/kubernetes-basicLearning/readme.md

 This is where **Kubernetes** comes in.

-> Kubernetes enables developers to deploy their applications themselves and as often as they want, without requiring any assistance from the operations (ops) team.
+> <em>Kubernetes enables developers to deploy their applications themselves and as often as they want, without requiring any assistance from the operations (ops) team.</em>

-But Kubernetes doesn’t benefit only developers.
+But Kubernetes doesn’t solely benefit developers.
 It also helps the ops team by automatically monitoring and rescheduling those apps in the event of a hardware failure.

 The focus for system administrators (sysadmins) shifts from supervising individual apps to mostly supervising and managing Kubernetes and the rest of the infrastructure, while Kubernetes itself takes care of the apps.

 #### Splitting apps into microservice

 Each microservice runs as an independent process and communicates with other microservices through simple, well-defined interfaces (APIs).
-Refer to below image
+Refer to the image below:

 ![Microservice](https://user-images.githubusercontent.com/24803604/68068406-bf4bb200-fd54-11e9-8565-6214d30616bb.png)

-> Image taken from other source
+> <em>- Image taken from other source.</em>

 Microservices communicate through synchronous protocols such as HTTP, over which they usually expose RESTful (REpresentational State Transfer) APIs, or through asynchronous protocols such as AMQP (Advanced Message Queueing Protocol).

 These protocols are simple, well understood by most developers, and not tied to any specific programming language.
 Each microservice can be written in the language that’s most appropriate for implementing that specific microservice.

 Because each microservice is a standalone process with a relatively static external API, it’s possible to develop and deploy each microservice separately.
 A change to one of them doesn’t require changes or redeployment of any other service, provided that the API doesn’t change or changes only in a backward-compatible way.

 #### Scaling Microservices

 Scaling microservices, unlike monolithic systems, where you need to scale the system as a whole, is done on a per-service basis, which means you have the option of scaling only those services that require more resources, while leaving others at their original scale.
-Refer to image below
+Refer to the image below:

 ![Scaling](https://user-images.githubusercontent.com/24803604/68068433-03d74d80-fd55-11e9-87fe-5fad885168d1.png)

-> Image taken from other source
+> <em>- Image taken from other source.</em>

-When a monolithic application can’t be scaled out because one of its parts is unscalable, splitting the app into microservices allows you to horizontally scale the parts that allow scaling out, and scale the parts that don’t, vertically instead of horizontally.
+When a monolithic application can’t be scaled out because one of its parts is unscalable, splitting the app into microservices allows you to horizontally scale the parts that allow scaling out.
+The parts that don't scale hoirzontally can be scaled vertically instead.

 #### Deploying Microservices

 As always, microservices also have drawbacks.
 When your system consists of only a small number of deployable components, managing those components is easy.
 It’s trivial to decide where to deploy each component, because there aren’t that many choices.

 When the number of those components increases, deployment-related decisions become increasingly difficult because not only does the number of deployment combinations increase, but the number of inter-dependencies between the components increases by an even greater factor.

 Microservices also bring other problems, such as making it hard to debug and trace execution calls, because they span multiple processes and machines.
 Luckily, these problems are now being addressed with distributed tracing systems such as Zipkin.

 ![Drawback](https://user-images.githubusercontent.com/24803604/68068466-62043080-fd55-11e9-867f-971dc4df862f.png)

-> Multiple applications running on the same host may have conflicting dependencies.
+> <em>Multiple applications running on the same host may have conflicting dependencies.</em>

 #### Working with Kubernetes